ingresso-group/slate/source/includes/_discount.md

 `price_band_code` | The price band code you want to view discounts for.
 `ticket_type_code` | The ticket type code you want to view discounts for.
 `no_of_seats` | *Optional*.
 The number of seats the customer would like.
 If this is specified then only discounts valid for the number of seats will be shown.
+`promo_code` | *Optional*.
+If the supplier supports a promo code this can be specified to unlock a discount.
+This feature is not commonly used with partners.

 ### Response